centreon/centreon-documentation/versioned_docs/version-22.10/reporting/concepts.md

   ```
   This will import all Centreon BAM reporting tables.

-- Now follow this prodedure if statistics are not up to date:
+- If statistics are not up to date, follow this prodedure:

   1. You need first to execute the following command to rebuild statistics:
   ```shell